Modeling and Simulation of Chemo-Elasto-Plastically Coupled Battery Active Particles: Numerical Approach

 \subsubsection{Time Discretization}

-Before we write the space and time discrete problem, we have to consider the time evolution of the plastic deformation gradient~$\tens{F}_\text{pl}$ since we apply the concept of static condensation and thus need to derive a time integration scheme.
+Before we formulate the space and time discrete problem for~$\vect{y}$, we have to consider the time evolution of the internal variables~$\tens{F}_\text{pl}$ and~$\varepsilon_\pl^\text{eq}$ and derive a time integration scheme for them.
 Therefore, we update the time integration separately from the time advancing of our~\cref{eq:resulsting_dae}.
-Applying an implicit exponential map to~\cref{eq:time_evolution_plastic_deformation_gradient} leads to
+Applying an implicit exponential map to~\cref{eq:time_evolution_plastic_deformation_gradient} to the continuous internal variable~$\Fpl$ leads to~\cite{neff2003comparison}

-from one time step~$t_n$ to the next~$t_\npo = t_n + \tau_n$ with time step size~$\tau_n > 0$.
-For the rate-independent plasticity we use the well known return mapping algorithm~\cite[Chapter~3]{simo1998computational} and~\cite{simo1986return} in an explicit form:
+from one time step~$t_n$ to the next~$t_\npo = t_n + \tau_n $ with time step size~$\tau_n > 0$.
+For the rate-independent plasticity we use the well known return mapping algorithm~\cite{weber1990finite, simo1992algorithms} in an explicit form: